Charlie-2018/pre-work-challenges/Week2.md

 Free Code Camp has a ton of interactive tutorials.
 Sign up for a free account and go through some of the HTML/CSS lessons.

 ### Don't forget to post in the class slack channel when you've completed a lesson!
-See how far you and your classmates can get in the challenges.
+Share your progress and see how far you and your classmates can get in the free code camp challenges.

 ## What next?
 Some of you might be thinking, "there's so much out there, how much do I need to know?" - and that's a great question.
 Here is a general list of HTML and CSS questions you should be able to answer: